500px/legacy-api-documentation/basics/upload.md

 ***

 ## Return format
+`POST /photos` will return HTTP status 200 on success.
+Proceed with the second request only when you get back the 200 status.

-Http status 204 is returned upon successful upload.
+`POST url-from-first-request` will return HTTP status 204 upon successful upload.